-Nearly 20 Years' Experience Representing Fathers in Allegheny County
+Over 20 Years' Experience Representing Fathers in Allegheny County

 As a parent, the father of a child has rights to that child.
 For example, a father is entitled to see his child.
 This means that he can ask the court for physical custody or visitation rights.
 Pennsylvania offers various forms of physical custody, including sole, primary, partial, and shared.
 Shared physical custody resembles a 50/50 type of arrangement.
 In contrast, primary custody involves one parent having physical custody for the majority of the time.
 In these cases, the other parent is usually awarded partial custody, which is physical custody for the minority of the time.

 In addition to asking the court for physical custody, a father can also ask the court for legal custody.
 Legal custody is the right to participate in important decision-making such as the child's religion, medical treatment, choice of school, and more.
 Pennsylvania offers two variations of legal custody: sole legal custody, where one parent gets to make all of the decisions, and shared legal custody, in which both parents get to partake in the decision-making.

 Along with rights, being a father also imposes responsibilities.
 Children are entitled to support from both of their parents.
 Therefore, in the event that the parents are no longer together, child support may be on the table.

 Contact us now to get started on your case!

 Paternity is just a fancy way of saying that someone is the legal father of a child.
 Being a legal parent is what gives you all of the rights and responsibilities that were discussed above, so paternity is extremely important.
 There are various ways in which paternity may be established under Pennsylvania law.